mohamad-damaj/Sentiment-Analysis-using-BERT/README.md

 This project implements a fine-tuned **BERT (Bidirectional Encoder Representations from Transformers)** model to classify text into six distinct emotion categories: **Sadness**, **Joy**, **Love**, **Anger**, **Fear**, and **Surprise**.
 It provides an intuitive web interface powered by Flask, enabling users to input text and obtain the predicted emotion in real-time.

+The model achieved an accuracy of 95% on the test set, with an average latency of ~5000 ms for inference, regardless of batch size, demonstrating consistent performance for both single and large batch predictions.

 ---

 ## **Table of Contents**